AEFeinstein/Super-2024-Swadge-FW/main/modes/games/cGrove/Docs/Tasks.md

 - Update menu colors
 - Load data from NVM
 - View recently interacted with players
+- Tutorials play the first time you load a mode, and then can be recalled any time

 ## Spar
 - Add BGM